 The quality of schooling available to one's child is one of the most important factors Foreign Service parents consider when choosing an assignment.
 When the bid list comes out, it is wise for families to explore the schooling options at all of the posts under consideration, including the Washington, D.C. area.

 Please view the topics listed below and click on those which are of interest.
 For additional assistance, email FLOAskEducation@state.gov.

 Education Options for Foreign Service Children

-College and Beyond
+- College and Beyond

-Education and Youth Publications & Resources
+- Publications & Resources

-The mission of the Office of Overseas Schools is to promote quality educational opportunities at the elementary and secondary level for dependents of American citizens serving the U.S. Government abroad.
+The Office of Overseas Schools (OOS): The mission of the Office of Overseas Schools is to promote quality educational opportunities at the elementary and secondary level for dependents of American citizens serving the U.S. Government abroad.
 For more information about the school options available at your next post, please visit the Office of Overseas Schools website.